Can I Change Divorce Attorneys?

 - Your divorce attorney asks the court for extensions.
 There are legitimate reasons why an extension may be necessary in your case.
 However, if it’s a repeat occurrence, your attorney’s office probably has weak internal controls for case management.
 They also may have more clients than they can competently handle at one time.
 This is more common with attorneys that charge discounted or flat fees.

 - You both cannot agree on a case strategy.
-Before changing divorce attorneys, ask yourself: Is my divorce lawyer looking out for my best interests, now and for my future?
+Before changing, ask yourself: Is my lawyer looking out for my best interests, now and for my future?
 Your best short-term and long-term interests may not be readily apparent to you.
-Therefore, always ask your divorce attorney how their strategy fits in with what’s best for you.
+Therefore, always ask your attorney how their strategy fits in with what’s best for you.

 - Your attorney’s fee structure was not in writing and/or changes as your case progresses.
 It’s vital to get a retainer agreement in writing.
 Read it carefully.
-Beware of divorce lawyers that do not provide one.
-A divorce attorney that promises you certain results is also a big red flag.
+Beware of any lawyers that do not provide one.
+An attorney that promises you certain results is also a big red flag.

 Changing Las Vegas Divorce Attorneys

-If you determine that it’s in your best interest to change your divorce attorney, you should observe the following:
+If you determine that it’s in your best interest to change attorneys, you should observe the following:

-- Be certain of your new choice of divorce attorney.
-The family courts frown upon repeatedly changing attorneys because it takes a new attorney time to get “up to speed” on a case.
+- Be certain of your new choice.
+The family courts frown upon repeatedly changing counsel because it takes a new attorney time to get “up to speed” on a case.

-If you are thinking about a change in your Las Vegas divorce attorney, we may be the right choice for you.
+If you are thinking about a changing divorce lawyers, we may be the right choice for you.
 Our State Bar of Nevada Board Certified divorce attorneys provide courtesy phone consultations at no charge.
 Please call our office at 702-222-4021 to speak with one of them today.

 4 Costly Mistakes In a Las Vegas High Asset Divorce